covarep/covarep/README.txt

     regarding Covarep please contact us on one of the email addresses below.
     Please forward this email to others who may be interested.

-Please also have a look at the Covarep.pdf document in the documentation directory for more information.
+Please also have a look at the webiste http://covarep.github.io/covarep and the Covarep.pdf document in the documentation directory for more information.

 Contributors